By P. B. Hamm and C. M. Ocamb

 - Bio-Save 110 is registered for control of Fusarium dry rot, research in Montana and Idaho has shown this product to substantially reduce losses.
 Store product at -70°F or on dry ice until used.
 Add 250 g product to 40 gal water and drip or spray overhead before storing.

-- T-22 Planter Box at 1 to 3 oz/100 lb seed pieces is registered in Washington.
-Do not use in alkaline soils or if soil is below 50°F.
+- T-22 HC at 0.5 to 3 oz/100 lb seed pieces will suppress certain fungal pathogens including Fusarium, Rhizoctonia, and Pythium spp.
+Do not use in alkaline soils or if soil is below 50°F. 4-hr reentry.

 References Jacobsen, B. 1999.
 Montana Crop Health Report, Montana State University Extension Service Vol. 12, No. 8.